 The window rolls down.
 “What do you want?”

-“I don’t want to mess everything up,” Ronnie gasps.
+“I don’t want to mess anything up,” Ronnie gasps.
 “What can I do to fix this?”

-“I have no idea what you’re talking about, honey.”
+“I have no idea what you’re talking about.”
 But something on Ronnie’s face makes her add, “Look, I don’t really want to know what’s happening here, but you can have him all to yourself.”

 “Oh.”
 Ronnie’s face burns with shame.
-“Oh, no. It’s not what you think.”
-Suddenly Ronnie understands how she must look.
-If anyone were to peek out of their window now, how professional she must look standing there in her smart black suit.
-When Camilla smirks and waves a hand to dismiss the whole scene, moving her foot toward the gas pedal, Ronnie’s hands do what they do best; she sticks her strong, capable palm through the window, grabs Camilla’s and says, “It has been a real pleasure.
-We want you to know how grateful we are for all your hard work!”
+“Oh, no. It’s not what you think.
+Won’t you please come in?
+I was just leaving, anyway.”
+When Camilla waves a hand to dismiss the whole scene, moving her foot toward the gas pedal, Ronnie sticks her strong, capable palm through the window, grabs Camilla’s and says, “Well let me tell you it has been a real pleasure working with you, a real pleasure.”

-And when those tail lights disappear around the corner, she turns to look at the sparkling house all lit up against the night.
-It definitely has curb appeal, she thinks and she strolls, low heels giving her hips a little swing, along her neat brick walk lined with marigolds and through her front door.
-She throws the door open and tells him that, thanks to her, everything is going to be okay.
+And when those tail lights disappear around the corner, she turns to look at the house all lit up against the night.
+It definitely has curb appeal, she thinks and she strolls along her neat brick walkway, low heels giving her hips a little swing, and through her front door.

 This is a revised version of a story I shared here several months ago.
 Thanks to people who helped me see what the hell I was doing wrong and offered gentle, incisive suggestions (both blogging readers and my new writing group), I think this version comes off a bit better.